hamburg-catholics/hamburg-catholics.github.io/ministries.md

 Please get involved if you can.

 ## Liturgical Service
-For those interested in serving in the liturgy as a lector or eucharistic minister, please contact Anna at [anna@klaus-baumann.de](mailto:anna@klaus-baumann.de).
+For those interested in serving in the liturgy as a lector or eucharistic minister, please contact Anna Baumann after Mass.

 ## Musical Choirs
 Our community has two instrumental choirs which lead the singing during mass on alternating Sundays.